 Glaw made a vague gesture that said 'no idea' more than 'yes' or 'no'.
 The two demons in question were frozen in place, weapons not raised but not lowered either.
 Neither of them looked like they would be backing down anytime soon.

 Dylis seemed to take this as a signal that the looming fight wasn't her problem.
 'How's your friend?'

 Lykos hadn't stirred yet.
 The bracelet hummed and made the air around it shimmer, which Glaw hoped was a good sign.
 'I'm not sure.
 Thais didn't seem worried though, so I guess it's not bad.

-For some reason Glaw felt his cheeks flush.
-'His name is L-Y-K-O-S. You'll like him.
+For some reason, Glaw felt his cheeks flush.
+'His name is L-Y-K-O-S. You'll like him, when you finally get to talk to each other, proper.
 He's a little calmer than Bernike and more serious than Thais.'

 'But you like Myrrine, right?'

 Dylis smirked in the way that Glaw knew meant she thought he was being clever and nosy, and didn't want him to know that amused her.
 'Wouldn't mind taking her bar hopping, no.' She ruffled his hair.
 'And you too.
 We've downed the Field Marshal himself!
-That deserves some celebrating in my book.'
+Seeing what a monster he turned out to be, hat deserves some celebrating in my book.'

 'We didn't do much, really,' Glaw pointed out, a wry smile on his lips.
 'We sort of just kept out of the way while Nikon tore him apart from the inside out.'
 He made a face.
 'Which I was glad to leave up to him, honestly.'